 - Watch The Cutscenes First – One of the few inconveniences Iceborne inherited from World is a restriction that forces players to have seen a story mission’s opening cutscene before other players can join them.
 Players can get around this by either abandoning the quest once the cutscene finishes or sending out an S.O.S. flare.

 - Don’t Flinch Your Allies – Attacking with certain weapons can cause your teammates to flinch if you’re too close.
 Heavy weapons like Great Swords, Hammers, and even the Bow’s pellets can interrupt your teammate’s attacks.
 Therefore, you should be aware of your positioning and communicate if you want to strike a certain part of the monster.

 - Sever The Tail, Bash The Head – Damage type also plays a major role when it comes to multiplayer.
 The player(s) using a weapon that does Blunt damage should be focusing on the monster’s head, which will increase the chance of stunning it.
 On the other end, player(s) dealing Cut damage should be concentrating on cutting off the monster’s tail.

-- Look For Signs of Sleep – If one of your teammates is using a Sleep elemental weapon, ammo, or coating, chances are the monster will fall asleep multiple times throughout the fight.
+- Look For Signs of Sleep – If one of your teammates is utilizing a Sleep elemental weapon, ammo, or coating, chances are the monster will fall asleep multiple times throughout the fight.
 This can give you and your squad a chance to recover, sharpen blades, and deal a massive amount of opening damage.
 Pay attention to the monster’s body language to see if it’s about to fall asleep hold off any attacks until your team is ready.